 * Forming policy on the varying areas of the school’s curriculum.

-* Setting, developing and monitoring standards for pupil behaviour and discipline.
+* Setting, developing and monitoring standards for pupil behaviour.

 * Making sure school buildings are welcoming and safe.

 * Setting and monitoring the school’s aims and policies.

 The Constitution of the Governing Body